erjadi/TME-Enablement/02.Networking/tutorial-create-route-table-portal.md

 ## Create an NVA

 NVAs are VMs that help with network functions like routing and firewall optimization.
 You can select a different operating system if you want.
-This tutorial assumes you're using **Ubuntu Server 18.04**.
+This tutorial assumes you're using **Windows Server 2016 Datacenter**.

-1. On the upper-left side of the screen, select **Create a resource** > **Compute** > **Ubuntu Server 18.04**.
+1. On the upper-left side of the screen, select **Create a resource** > **Compute** > **Windows Server 2016 Datacenter**.

 1. In **Create a virtual machine - Basics**, enter or select this information: